 Somewhat defeated, we meandered through the city and made our way to the Circular Quay.
 The Circular Key is one of the main hubs in Sydney; there are numerous Water Taxi’s passing through, countless quayside restaurants and bars, and of course it’s home to the famous Opera House.

-We enjoyed a late lunch at one of restaurants, but it was the views that we enjoyed the most.
+We enjoyed a late lunch at one of the restaurants, but it was the views that we enjoyed the most.
 Thanks to our al fresco dining experience we were able to see Sydney life in action; tourists, workers, and mostly ladies who lunch.

 After lunch and a good old fashioned people watching session, we walked over to the Opera House and took some classic touristy shots.
 It really is as impressive as people say and it would be amazing to see a concert there one day.